amolk99/1dt305_amol/README.md

 ### Step-by-Step Instructions

-1. Preparing the Breadboard
+1. **Preparing the Breadboard**
    - Place the Raspberry Pi Pico on the breadboard with the pins inserted into the holes.

-2. Connecting the DHT11 Sensor
+2. **Connecting the DHT11 Sensor**
    - The DHT11 sensor has four pins: VCC, Data, NC (Not Connected), and GND.
    - Connect the VCC pin of the DHT11 to the 3.3V pin on the Raspberry Pi Pico (Pin 36 or 3V3(OUT)).
    - Connect the GND pin of the DHT11 to a GND pin on the Raspberry Pi Pico (Pin 38 or any other GND pin).
    - Connect the Data pin of the DHT11 to GPIO 14 on the Raspberry Pi Pico (Pin 19).

-3. Connecting the DS18B20 Sensor
+3. **Connecting the DS18B20 Sensor**
    - The DS18B20 sensor has three pins: VCC, Data, and GND.
    - Connect the VCC pin of the DS18B20 to the 3.3V pin on the Raspberry Pi Pico (Pin 36 or 3V3(OUT)).
    - Connect the GND pin of the DS18B20 to a GND pin on the Raspberry Pi Pico (Pin 38 or any other GND pin).
    - Connect the Data pin of the DS18B20 to GPIO 15 on the Raspberry Pi Pico (Pin 20).

-4. Connecting the Raspberry Pi Pico to the Computer
+4. **Connecting the Raspberry Pi Pico to the Computer**
    - Use the USB cable to connect the Raspberry Pi Pico to your computer.
 This cable will provide power to the board and allow you to upload the code.
-Once the code is uploaded you can use any USB power source to power the Pico.
-For example a phone charger with a USB outlet.
+Once the code is uploaded, you can use any USB power source to power the Pico, such as a phone charger with a USB outlet.

 ### Electrical Calculations